MicrosoftDocs/OData-docs/Odata-docs/posts/2015-09-16-04-21-Set-namespaces-for-operations.md

 description: ""
 category: "4.
 OData features"
 ---
+# 4.21 Set namespace for operations in model builder

 Since OData Web API V5.7, it allows to <strong>set a custom namespace for individual function and action in model builder</strong>.